vchitlur/bosh-oracle-cpi-release/docs/deploy_director.md

 You can use the [Terraform OCI CF/BOSH installer](https://github.com/oracle/terraform-oci-cf-install) to create VCN, Subnets, Security Lists, and Bastion instance.

-Creating a BOSH director environment (****Do we need to push this to the end??
-I thought we will install first and then set the env.)
+Creating a BOSH director environment

     SSH into the bastion instance created by the Terraform OCI CF/BOSH installer The installer places two files under $HOME